pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-08-29-steamed-veggies.markdown

 Instructions:
 - Directly from the freezer, add your veggies to a medium glass bowl.
 Cover with a plate, and microwave for 10 minutes

 - Remove the plate and it let steam out for about 2 minutes.
-Add your vinegar and lemon pepper (or whatever spices you like), mix, and serve
+Add your vinegar and lime pepper (or whatever spices you like), mix, and serve
 ---